-Airplane Mode gets a device in such a state where all the wireless connections of the devices go off.
-But some reports tell us that the Airplane Mode turns on by itself in Windows 10.
-This can be caused due to an error with the Network driver, third party conflicts, and more.
-Other errors that come in the same umbrella are where Airplane Mode flickers automatically or when you cannot toggle the Airplane Mode option.
+Airplane Mode gets a device in such a state that all the wireless connections of the devices go off.
+But some reports tell us that the Airplane Mode turns on by itself in Windows 11/10.
+This can be caused due to an error with the Network driver, third-party conflicts, and more.
+Other errors that come under the same umbrella are where Airplane Mode flickers automatically or when you cannot toggle the Airplane Mode option.

 - Configure Power Management settings for the driver.

 - Rollback, Reinstall or Update the Network driver.